QuickTime VR: History

 QuickTime VR was conceived in 1991 by programmers Eric Chen and Ian Small of the Human Interface Group in the Advanced Technology Group at Apple, utilizing a Cray supercomputer to process images into panoramas.
 It was soon made prominent within the company by Apple's board member and former astronaut Sally Ride, who was fascinated by the demonstrated possibilities of 3D computer imagery.

 It was publicly launched in 1995 as part of QuickTime 2, by a dedicated group including Chen, Small, senior content engineer Ted Casey, and program manager Eric Zarakov.
-Apple sold the content authoring tools for US$2,000 plus a $0.40-$0.80 royalty fee per commercial CD-ROM disc depending on the number of QuickTime VR movies, or no royalty charge for non-commercial usage.
-Upon launch, it was used as supporting technology in digital publications such as the Star Trek: The Next Generation Interactive Technical Manual.
+Apple sold the content authoring tools for US$2,000 plus a $0.40-0.80 royalty fee per commercial CD-ROM disc depending on the number of QuickTime VR movies, or no royalty charge for non-commercial usage.
+Upon launch, it was a supporting technology in digital publications such as the Star Trek: The Next Generation Interactive Technical Manual.
 The first high-profile public application of QuickTime VR is the 1995 courtroom visualization of the crime scenes in the O. J. Simpson murder case.